 If you are around at the end of the year, you shouldn’t miss this enchanting experience.

-We have been living in Prague for a few years now, we have visited the local Christmas markets many times and we still enjoy their festive atmosphere.
+We have been living in Prague for many years, we have visited the local Christmas markets many times, and we still enjoy their festive atmosphere.

 This is all you need to know to make the most of the Christmas markets in Prague.

-The most popular markets are located in the historic centre, which is fairly compact and flat, so it’s easy to stroll from one market to another.
+The most popular markets are located in the historic centre, which is relatively compact and flat, so it’s easy to stroll from one market to another.